ScanLab-ossi/DynamicRandomGraphs/README.md

 ## Usage

-The graph generator can operate in two different modes.
-Working modes include creating a single network and quickly generating a variety of networks.
+Our package operates in two modes.
+A stand-alone mode allows for the generation of a series of graphs representing the temporal network of choice; The parallel mode creates a set of temporal networks, each consisting of multiple graphs, according to a predefined set of parameters.

 ### Single network mode